The 20/20/20 Practice Session

 I love golf practice and always have.

-While I don’t believe that range sessions in themselves will make you a better golfer, they are certainly an extremely important part of improving your game.
+While I don’t believe that range sessions in themselves will make you a better golfer, they are certainly an essential part of improving your game.
 I have never met a golfer who was able to lower their scores without practicing.

 We’re all not Allen Iverson.

-Our natural inclination when we get to the range is to take our drivers out of the bag and ignore our short game.
+Our natural inclination is to take our drivers out of the bag and ignore our short game.
 Almost every golfer I have ever seen has fallen victim to this, myself included.
-It’s fun to see how far we can hit the ball, but you need to resist this temptation if you truly want to get better.
+It’s fun to see how far we can hit the ball, but you need to resist this temptation if you genuinely want to get better.

 Lacking focus in your golf practice sessions renders them almost useless